Exploring TPRS: A Deep Dive into Teaching Proficiency through Reading and Storytelling

 Its goals are to:

-build fluency before accuracy
+Build fluency before accuracy.

-anchor language in memorable stories
+Anchor language in memorable stories.

-create repetition that doesn’t feel repetitive
+Create repetition that doesn’t feel repetitive.

 It is not a grammar‑first approach.
 It is an input‑first approach that uses stories as the vehicle for acquisition.

 I’ll be honest: when I first encountered TPRS, I found the storytelling part confusing.
-And I kept wondering:
+I kept wondering:

 “How can students answer questions about a story they haven’t read yet?”